T2VAttack: Adversarial Attack on Text-to-Video Diffusion Models: Experiments

 For \textbf{adversarial prompt stealthiness}, we consider semantic similarity, formal similarity, and word modification count.
 The \textbf{semantic similarity} quantifies the degree to which an adversarial prompt $X'$ preserves the semantic meaning of the original prompt $X$, computed as the cosine similarity between SentenceTransformer~\cite{reimers2020making} embeddings.
 The \textbf{formal similarity} reflects the structural similarity between $X$ and $X'$, quantified via normalized Levenshtein distance.
 The \textbf{word modification count} denotes the number of word-level edits applied to $X$.

-For \textbf{attack efficacy}, we measure the relative difference in the objective score before and after the attack, defined as $\Delta = f(G(X)) - f(G(X'))$, where $f$ corresponds to either the semantic or temporal attack objective.
-We specifically refer to these as the \textbf{Semantic Difference $\Delta_s$} and \textbf{Temporal Difference $\Delta_t$}, representing the efficacy of the semantic and temporal attacks, respectively.
+For \textbf{attack efficacy}, we report the \textbf{Original Score} $f(G(X))$ and the \textbf{Adversarial Score} $f(G(X'))$, representing the objective scores of the videos generated from the original and adversarial prompts, respectively.
+We then measure their difference $\Delta = f(G(X)) - f(G(X'))$, where $f$ corresponds to either the semantic or the temporal attack objective.
+We refer to these differences as the \textbf{Semantic Difference $\Delta_s$} and the \textbf{Temporal Difference $\Delta_t$}.

 For \textbf{attack efficiency}, we report the total number of \textbf{queries} to the black-box T2V model, where each query corresponds to a complete video generation process.